Physical Education

 Head of Department – Mr S McManus

-Teachers – Mr M Allison, Miss M Amos, Mrs L Bunn, Mr D Facey, Mrs L Lewis
+Teachers – Miss M Amos, Mrs L Bunn, Mr D Facey, Mr J Walton

 Curriculum Intent

-To develop in them a lifelong love of physical activity and sport.
+Through the development of physical literacy, develop an intrinsic lifelong love of physical activity and sport

-To prepare students well for future study in this area.
+To prepare students well for further academic study in this area.

 Curriculum Map